 REMEMBERING MUM AND DAD AND THEIR ROLE IN MY LIFE; A BRIEF HISTORY OF ME

-The page also covers how my life has developed through all the years in their company and since losing them.
-Forgive my self-indulgence here, but this page marks a special landmark occasion for me - when this was first published on another website, it became my 100th online page.
+This page also covers how my life has developed through all the years in their company and since losing them.
+Forgive my self-indulgence, but this page marks a special landmark occasion for me - when this article was first published on another website, it became my 100th published online page.

 Everyone's experiences of life and family relationships are different, so there may be very little of value in these reminiscences for others.
-Maybe there will be.
-But here they are for the record because I wanted to write them down.
+But maybe there will be.
+Anyway, here they are for the record because I wanted to write them down.
 Read if you wish.

 A Brief History Of My Parents Before Me, And How I Came To Be